reactjs/react.dev/content/docs/reference-glossary.md

 An input form element whose value is controlled by React is called a *controlled component*.
 When a user enters data into a controlled component a change event handler is triggered and your code decides whether the input is valid (by re-rendering with the updated value).
 If you do not re-render then the form element will remain unchanged.

-An *uncontrolled component* works like form elements do outside of React.
+An *uncontrolled component* works as form elements do outside of React.
 When a user inputs data into a form field (an input box, dropdown, etc) the updated information is reflected without React needing to do anything.
 However, this also means that you can't force the field to have a certain value.

-In most cases you should use controlled components.
+In most cases, you should use controlled components.

 ## [Keys](/docs/lists-and-keys.html) {#keys}